semanticClimate/internship_sC/README.mybranch.md

 ---
 ### WEDNESDAY(20-05-2025)
-tried to fix the problem, used [GitHub: semanticClimate keyword extraction](https://github.com/petermr/semanticClimate/blob/main/keyword_extraction/code_v2/keyword_extraction_v2_test.py) but got the output as empty file
+tried to fix the problem, used [GitHub: semanticClimate keyword extraction](https://github.com/petermr/semanticClimate/blob/main/keyword_extraction/code_v2/keyword_extraction_v2_test.py) but got the output as empty file.
+I replaced the model in the above **keyword_extraction_v2_test.py** as it said it is outdated/made private.